 Figure 5: Evolution of the notification skill with daily lead times and probability threshold for each NWP model in an scenario with no persistence.
 Each plot represents a different NWP.
 As a benchmark, the black, solid line represents the skill of the current operational criteria (1 deterministic + 1 probabilistic, 30% probability and a persistence of 3 forecasts).

-440 involved —lead time, probability threshold and persistence—.
+440 involved —lead time, probability threshold and persistence.
 Second, we

 441 optimize the probability and persistence criteria for a fixed lead time range.